kanikakasharma/learning-library/developer-library/converged-db-for-developers/json/json.md

     ![](./images/json-redeploy-log.png " ")

-11. Navigate back to browser to the **End Point Checker** tool under http://localhost:7101/resources/html/endPointChecker.html
+11. Navigate back to browser to the **End Point Checker** tool at `http://localhost:7101/resources/html/endPointChecker.html`

 12. Refresh couple of times to ensure avoiding pages from cache